 I was lucky enough to be asked by the Culinary Content Network of The Daily Meal, to bake something for Country Crock spread for the Mother’s Day Bake-Off Challenge.
 It was hard to decide what to make since there were so many special goodies my kids made for me through the years (with a little help from my wonderful and thoughtful husband).
-I finally chose something that the kids will have a ball (pardon the pun) helping with and that they could be proud of presenting to Mom- hence my Bubble (or Monkey) Bread.
+I finally chose something that the kids will have a ball (pardon the pun) helping with and that they could be proud of presenting to Mom.
+Yep, it’s Monkey Bread (aka Bubble Bread).
 Not to mention how much they love these sweet little balls of dough themselves!

-Where did the name come from anyway?
-Well, some people call it Monkey Bread, a term derived from building it ball by ball and looking like a barrel of monkeys, and some like to call it bubble bread, because it looks like someone went wild blowing bubbles and more bubbles.
+There are two lines of thought on why it is called Monkey Bread.
+One theory stems from the fact that the bread is derived from building it ball upon ball and looks like a barrel of monkeys.
+The second theory has it being called bubble bread because it looks like someone went wild blowing bubbles.
 But whatever you call it, it is really, really a decadent treat and one Mom is sure to love!

 And it is so much fun for the kids to help put together.
 I know when mine were younger they loved forming all the little bubbles and dropping them in the glaze.
 Then piling them up and watching them rise over the top of the pan.
-Of course the best part was pulling the deliciously sweet balls off the bread, kind of like donut holes, and popping them in their mouth.
-And licking fingers is definitely allowed!
+Of course, the best part was pulling the deliciously sweet balls off the Monkey Bread, kind of like doughnut holes, and popping them in their mouth.
+And licking the fingers is definitely allowed!

 - 5-6 cups unbleached all-purpose flour

 - 2 envelopes Rapid Rise yeast

 - 1 teaspoon salt